The May Arboretum office is currently closed to the public.

-The May Arboretum has always maintained a goal of incorporating endangered and threatened plant species, like the Gingko tree, into garden layouts.
-With the completion of the greenhouse in 2017, a new era of conservation will take effect.
+The May Arboretum goal is to grow colonies of northern Nevada's rare, threatened and endangered plant species.
+With the completion of the greenhouse in 2017, a new era of conservation is taking place.
 Now equipped with the resources to grow plants on site, we utilize sustainable growing practices and are able to meet the needs of the May Arboretum and the community of northern Nevada for years to come.

 Garden Improvement Updates